Our Services Brain Injury

 Acquired Brain Injury (ABI) refers to brain injury that is caused by ongoing conditions such as brain tumours, poisoning, ischemia, stroke, encephalopathy, hypoxia, or long-term substance abuse.

 Our specialist complex care services can provide live in and visiting live out PAs to those individuals with brain injuries who wish to remain in their own home.
-Our person-centred approach to care means our nurses aim to provide continuing healthcare at home that enables the care receiver to continue living as independently as possible.
+Our person-centred approach to complex care means our nurses aim to provide continuing healthcare at home that enables the care receiver to continue living as independently as possible.
 Our specialist brain injury PAs have successfully cared for many individuals with brain injury and enabled them to return home to live with their families and continue living their own lives.
 Our clinical nurse specialists monitor the progress of every person we provide care for, to ensure that our PAs are supporting long term positive rehabilitation, which is always our top priority.

 Choosing A Personal Assistant (PA)